A few words

 Our Children, Our Families, and Our Dignity.

 What happens to the children?
-Should children have a chance to live their best lives with dignity and respect?
-Should they have the chance to escape a volatile or abusive situation?
-Instead of being told it’s “not so bad.”
-It’s not so bad…to the ones not living it.
-But the child may see it differently.
+Children should have a chance to live their best lives with dignity and respect.
+They should have the chance to escape a volatile or abusive situation.

 What happens when the child becomes unwilling prey caught between battling parents’ lawyers?
 Lawyers who have no incentive to help, and, worse, an incentive to increase their legal fees?
 Judges and lawyers simply walk away from the fallout from their arguments – never even bothering to check in with the children to see what they did to them.
 But the children, the families?
 They live with the consequences.